Digital Fraud Services

 Countering Digital Fraud

-Phishing is by far the most common digital fraud.
+Phishing and ransomware are by far the most common types of digital fraud.
 It happens when someone sends you a genuine-looking email and urges you to click on a link or download an attachment.
 The link will take you to a website that contains malware or the attachment itself has malware, and the malware will then allow cyber criminals to take controls of your computers or systems.

 Vishing, or voice phishing, happens when fraudsters pretend to be someone else and call you up and trick you into revealing information that they need to access your bank accounts.